devcontainers/spec/README.md

 This repository is for issues to shape the direction of development containers and the dev container CLI.

+## Contributing

+The goal of this repository is to shape the properties and future of development containers.
+If you are interested in contributing, please check out the [How to Contribute](contributing.md) document.

 ## Providing Feedback

-The goal of this repository is to shape the properties and future of development containers.
 If you run into an issue using the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, please use the [vscode-remote-release](https://github.com/microsoft/vscode-remote-release) repository.
 Issues related to dev container definitions can be reported in the [vscode-dev-containers repository](https://aka.ms/vscode-dev-containers).

 If you have a question, connect with the community using any of these social platforms: